-Dress shoes such as Oxfords, Derbies and brogues are normally made from leather.
-There are imitation leather dress shoes made from other materials which will need to be broken in too.
-However, these shoes will not mold to the shape of your feet in the same way that a leather shoe can.
+Breaking in new dress shoes such as Oxfords, Derbies, and brogues can sometimes be challenging.
+Most types of dress shoes are usually made of leather.
+Imitation leather dress shoes made with human-made materials will also need to be broken in; however, these shoes won't always mold to the shape of your feet in the same way that a leather shoe can.

 Lots of things affect how comfortable dress shoes are.
 Does your brogue have a rubber sole or leather sole?
-Do you have especially long toes or flatter arches?
-Shouldn’t the shoe be comfortable right from the start?
+Are your toes unusually long or do you have flatter arches?

-There are two schools of thought when it comes to choosing the right size and fit of shoe.
-You do not want to choose a size that is too small and will rub on your toes, but a roomier shoe will also be a problem as, in time, it will stretch.
+Should shoes fit snug?
+There are two schools of thought when it comes to choosing the right size and fit of the shoe.
+You don't want to choose a size that's too small and will rub on your toes, but a roomier shoe will also be a problem as, in time, it will stretch.

-Generally, you are advised to make sure that the shoe is ‘snug’ on your foot.
-In fact, there are also cultural differences when it comes to how well a shoe should fit you.
+Generally, you're advised to make sure that the shoe is ‘snug’ on your foot.
+There are also cultural differences when it comes to how well a shoe should fit you.
 Europeans prefer a tighter fitting dress shoe, while Americans and the English prefer a looser fit.

-When you are looking at various styles of shoes and buying shoes from Europe or Britain, you must remember that the fit may be quite different.
+When you're looking at various styles of shoes and buying shoes from Europe or Britain, you must remember that the fit may be different.
 Because of this, it's important to consider the kind of fit you prefer and work from there.

-This is going to dictate not only where your shoes are made but also the kind of fit they will end up having once they have been properly worn in.
-While you're shopping for shoes, make sure you take a look at where they were made.
+This is going to dictate not only where your shoes are made but also the kind of fit they'll end up having once they've been adequately worn in.
+While you're shopping for shoes, make sure you take a look at where they're made.
 Also, take into account whether they trend towards being true to size or have a larger or smaller fit.

 Dress Shoes Are Designed For Style And Comfort

 Dress shoes like Oxfords and brogues are generally highly engineered and designed to be comfortable to wear.
-However, there are different shaped tips: rounded, more square or pointy.
-You need to choose a style that suits your foot shape too.
+However, there are different shaped dress shoe toe styles: rounded, more square, or pointy.
+You need to choose a shoe style that best suits your foot shape too.

 Extreme Ways To Stretch Leather Shoes

 Generally speaking, you have probably spent a lot of money on your shoes, so you should probably avoid the ‘extreme’ methods of making your shoes more comfortable.
-Unless your shoes are far too small, stretching them will be permanent and could ruin them.
+Unless they're far too small, stretching them will be permanent and could ruin them.

-It's typically much better to choose shoes with a much closer fit to your foot.
-That way they can stretch into shape through normal wear without being too uncomfortable.
+It's typically much better to choose shoes with a closer fit to your foot.
+That way, they can stretch into shape through normal wear without being too uncomfortable.
 If you need to, try out a few different size options to ensure you get the best possible fit.

 Placing bags of water into your shoes and then placing them into the freezer overnight is one way to stretch your shoes out.
 The water will freeze, and the ice expands.

-In the morning your shoes will be stretched out.
-However, the leather will probably be dried out too, and will have water damage.
+In the morning, your shoes will be stretched out.
+However, the leather will probably be dried out too and could have water damage.

-While there might be some rare instances in which this method might work, it's generally not a good idea because of the damage it can cause.
+While there might be some rare instances in which this method works, it's generally not a good idea because of the potential damage it can cause.
 If you do try it, keep in mind that your shoes may be damaged afterward.
-It may be better to return or replace the shoes with something that offers a better fit instead of trying this.
+It's often better to return or replace the shoes with something that offers a better fit instead of trying this.

 Another way to stretch out the leather is to apply high heat.
-If you heat up the leather while wearing the shoes, they will stretch out and fit better.
-However, once again, you are stretching and damaging the leather by applying heat.
-This will be permanent and your shoes will also stretch during the normal process of wearing.
+If you heat the leather while wearing the shoes, they'll stretch out and fit better.
+However, once again, you're stretching and damaging the leather by applying heat.
+This will be permanent, and your shoes will also stretch during the normal process of wearing them.

-Like the freezing method, you will need to realize that your shoes could be irreparably damaged by this method.
+Like the freezing method, you'll need to realize that your shoes could be irreparably damaged by this method.
 They also run the risk of ending up too loose if you adjust them to the perfect fit and then continue to wear them in.

 Don’t wear your new shoes for the whole day.
 Instead, wear them at home first, or for shorter trips.
 You could also take along a second pair of shoes.
 Over time, your dress shoes will stretch, and mold to the shape of your foot.
-This process can take a few weeks, but the leather will soften and your dress shoe will become more flexible.
+This process can take a few days or weeks, but the leather will soften, and your dress shoe will become more flexible.

 Wear socks but remember that leather is a natural material that will not magically stretch back.
-You can manually manipulate the leather where it is hurting you, such as ‘riding your ankle’ or pinching your toes.
+You can manually manipulate the leather where it may be hurting you, such as ‘riding your ankle’ or pinching your toes.
 You can also wear cushioned plasters if you have developed blisters.

-Placing a shoe shaper into your dress shoes overnight will help break in new shoes.
-Or you could take your shoes to a specialist and have your shoes professionally stretched.
+Placing wooden shoe stretchers into your dress shoes overnight will help break in new shoes.
+Or you could take your shoes to a specialist and have your new shoes professionally stretched.
 Stuffing socks and newspaper into your shoes can also help to soften up the shoe.

 These methods are generally much better as they offer a more natural way to stretch the shoes into shape.
 A professional will also be able to make the needed changes with a much lower risk of causing permanent damage to the shoes themselves.